publicinnovation/openorg/chapters/3_social-impact-model.md

 As a civic incubator, we want to help innovators develop, test, and refine their ideas.
 We want to serve both public agencies and social entrepreneurs.
 Public agencies need a safe space where they can take risks, and fail early and often.
 This can be done without great expense to taxpayers and presumably has significant potential to improve outcomes and reduce costs in the long-run.
 In other words, we need to celebrate failure and change our perspectives if we want to generate truly breakthrough solutions.
 Our hypothesis is that, over time, the public will gradually begin to trust their government more than they do today.

 We also want to incubate new social enterprises and develop the next generation of change agents.
-In the past, the only way someone could make a difference outside of government was to start a nonprofit.
+In the past, the only way someone could make a difference outside of government was to become a political activist or start a nonprofit.
 Today there are a variety of alternative models for social impact including for-profit and hybrid organizations.

 ### 6. Measuring Success

 Today’s ubiquity of open data means that it’s much easier to measure quality of life and our impact on its trajectory.
-Moreover, it gives us the opportunity to hold ourselves accountable for those outcomes which we’ve committed to achieving.
-Change is hard and it’s even more difficult to link an organization’s output to quality of life outcomes, particularly when macroeconomic and other societal factors .
+Moreover, it gives us the opportunity to hold ourselves accountable for those outcomes which we’ve committed to achieve.
+Change is hard and it’s even more difficult to link an organization’s output to quality of life outcomes, particularly when macroeconomic and other societal factors are at play.
 But there is intrinsic value in simply placing an organization’s outputs alongside the indicators it is working to improve, whether in education, health, or public safety.
 This juxtaposition can help members of the public better understand how change happens and, more importantly, inspire a conversation about what to do when we collectively fall off-track.

 ### 7. Storytelling

-One of the most surprising findings in our work to date, is how much progress already is happening on the ground but of which there is little awareness.
-Today’s new media environment enables anyone with a camera phone to start their own TV station on YouTube.
+One of the most surprising findings in our work to date is how much progress already is happening on the ground, but of which there is little awareness.
+Today’s new media environment enables anyone with a camera phone to launch their own video channel on YouTube.
 While that may be an overstatement, the cost of high-quality digital video production has dramatically fallen in recent years with the advent of DSLR cameras and other affordable tools for independent filmmakers.
 Similarly, the opportunities to curate user-generated content are virtually infinite.
 We are committed to telling the stories of innovators and their projects to raise awareness of and appreciation for the complex ecosystem that’s emerging.

 ## References